 Medway Council v Root (5) EWHC 1299 (Fam) (11 May 2018)

-Ed was a founder member of the Financial Remedies Team on joining Garden Court Chambers in 2012 and its head until 2016.
+Ed was a founder member of the Financial Remedies Team when he joined Garden Court Chambers in 2012 and its head until 2016.
 He undertakes all areas of matrimonial finance work including applications under the Trusts of Land Act and Schedule 1 of the Children Act 1989, applications for relief following foreign divorce and proceedings in the Child Support Appeals Tribunal.

 He represents clients in complex, high net-worth cases involving other areas of law such as mortgage repossession and bankruptcy.
 He has also been asked to prepare expert reports in Confiscation Proceedings in the Crown Court.

 Prior to practice at the Bar, Ed worked in Parliament for Ross Cranston, MP for Dudley North and Martin Linton MP for Battersea.
-In his spare time Ed is a member of Battersea band Clause IV and a tortured supporter of Arsenal FC.
+In his spare time Ed builds Lego with his son and is a member of Battersea band Clause IV and a tortured supporter of Arsenal FC.

 Training and Seminars